Photo of Dr. Dr. Adem Koyuncu

 Dr. Dr. Adem Koyuncu

-Adem helps clients on a wide range of EU and German law issues, including regulatory, compliance, privacy and liability matters.
-He also provides strategic advice.
+Adem is a life sciences industry advisor with more than 25 years of professional experience.
+He has a broad practice that cuts across regulatory, compliance, IP, privacy and liability matters.
+Adem also provides strategic advice.
 He knows the life sciences sector also from his earlier work in the pharmaceutical industry and as a medical doctor.
 He represents clients before courts and authorities and assists them in contract negotiations, investigations and transactions.
 For years, Adem is listed in various lawyer rankings.

 See some Accolades from Clients and Surveys: